 "I like the idea of asking a question and finding an answer," he said, his trace Brooklyn accent exuding enthusiasm.

-Greenberg and his colleagues focus on one major portion of this puzzle: the function of rare disease-fighting immune cells called T-cells.
-During his more than three decades of research at the Fred Hutch, he has become a world expert in discovering how T-cells can be manipulated to treat a range of cancers —and with milder side effects than traditional therapies.
+Greenberg and his colleagues focus on one major portion of this puzzle: the function of disease-fighting immune cells called T cells.
+During his four decades of immunotherapy research at Fred Hutch, he has become a world expert in discovering how T cells can be manipulated to treat a range of cancers — with milder side effects than traditional therapies.

-Greenberg was part of a team in the early 1990s that first showed it's possible to extract T-cells from the body, multiply them to the billions in the lab, and infuse them into a sick patient to seek and destroy particular diseased cells.
-This initial success, backed by many years of testing in model organisms, involved protecting immune-compromised patients from cytomegalovirus infection, an often-deadly complication common to people who have received bone marrow transplants.
+Greenberg was part of a team in the early 1990s that first showed it's possible to extract T cells from the body, multiply them to the billions in the lab, and infuse them into a sick patient to seek and destroy particular diseased cells.
+This initial success, backed by many years of laboratory testing, involved protecting immune-compromised patients from cytomegalovirus infection, an often-deadly complication common to people who have received bone marrow transplants.

-Since then, Greenberg and his colleagues have found that the same approach can cure late-stage melanoma, a deadly form of skin cancer.
-It has also shown potential to treat other cancers, including prostate and pancreatic cancers, and aggressive leukemias, Greenberg’s primary concentration.
+Greenberg and his colleagues have found that the same approach can cure late-stage melanoma, a deadly form of skin cancer.
+It has also shown potential to treat other cancers, including aggressive leukemias, Greenberg’s primary concentration.

 And he's truly committed to the effort, right down to the car he drives: His license plate reads, "DRTCELL."

 Read more about Dr. Greenberg: https://www.fredhutch.org/en/news/hutch-magazine/2014-03/a-safer-way-to-eradicate-cancer.html